 Simply put, the more features you require in a rice cooker, the more you’ll have to pay for it.
 It might be best to make a list of priorities and see what you simply cannot compromise on in a rice cooker.
 For example, one might be able to do without fancy menu programs for different recipes, but ability requires a beeping signal or some melody to indicate that the cooking process is over.

-Choosing the Best Rice Cooker for 2021
+Choosing the Best Rice Cooker

 Here are some of the current top options for rice cookers according to popularity and online reviews: